 The average ratio among the seven lenders was 37 times, down from 38 a year earlier.

 “If an organization or an industry sector doesn’t perform well, executive pay is going to suffer most, and we’re starting to see the rubber hit the road on that,” said Frank Glassner, a San Francisco-based partner at executive-pay consulting firm Meridian Compensation Partners LLC.
 “Both risks and rewards are greater in the C-suite than it’s ever going to be among the workforce.”

 Dimon bucked the pay trend.
 His 2011 compensation, the same as the previous year, was 50 percent higher than that of any other CEO of a global investment bank.
-He helped steer JPMorgan through the financial crisis without posting a quarterly loss (JPM) while the firm acquired Bear Stearns Cos. and Washington Mutual Inc. in 2008.
+He helped steer JPMorgan through the financial crisis without posting a quarterly loss (JPM:US) while the firm acquired Bear Stearns Cos. and Washington Mutual Inc. in 2008.
 The bank has since grown to be the largest lender in the U.S. by assets and the top global firm in investment banking and trading revenue.

 “JPMorgan has outperformed its peers, and its executive pay reflected that,” Glassner said.
 “I don’t think there’s a JPMorgan shareholder out there who would be complaining about Jamie Dimon’s pay.”

 Jes Staley, 55, CEO of JPMorgan’s investment bank, said at the firm’s investor day in February that the board and management team decided to pay individual employees a comparable amount to what other firms paid, rather than a similar percentage of revenue.
 That led to a drop in compensation costs for 2011 even as the division’s revenue climbed.
 The average pay at the firm’s investment bank last year was $341,552.